ECCO-GROUP/ECCO-website/README.md

 #### Creating a release for Production

-Now that you're ready to publish to production, let's start by creating a "release" in github to mark a point in time in the repository that we released code to prouduction.
+Now that you're ready to publish some code to production, let's start by creating a "release" in github to mark a point in time in the repository that we released code to one of our environments:

-1. Go to the [ECCO Releases page](https://github.jpl.nasa.gov/18x/ecco/releases) and note the current version number.
+1. Go to the [Climate Sciences Releases page](https://github.jpl.nasa.gov/18x/ecco/releases) and note the current version number.
 For example, it may be something like "v1.10"
 2. Click "Draft new release" which will take you here: [https://github.jpl.nasa.gov/18x/ecco/releases/new](https://github.jpl.nasa.gov/18x/ecco/releases/new)
-3. Enter a version number for the new release.
-We increment the second number to describe content updates, bug fixes, addition of files, etc..
-We increment the first number for major site updates, e.g. a full site redesign.
+3. Enter a new version number for the new release.
+We increment the second number of content updates, bug fixes, items.
+We increment the first number for major site updates like a site redesign.
 So if the current version is v1.10, the next version number could be v1.11.
 It's just a label, don't need to overthink this.
-4. Be sure that "master"
+4. Be sure that "master" is selected for the target branch.
+5. Fill in a title and describe the release.
+6. Click "Publish release" to create the release.

+**If you want to mark a release for the development environment, simply choose the _development_ branch instead and choose a version number accordingly**

 More information about creating releases can be found in Github's documentation: [https://help.github.com/articles/creating-releases/](https://help.github.com/articles/creating-releases/)